ALX1SGit/Tomatoadblock_ui/README.md

 AFter start using it, i saw the CPU value went from 2% to 6%

+If you want to test it, just execute the .py file with python, and if you want to meke it work add it to the boot after a sleep 30 (Administration -> Scripts -> Init)

 This is my very first personal sort of web page and Git.

 I hope you ejonoy being able to wach how the Ads Blocker is working in your router.